String operators

 substring

-from the starting position start
+string from the starting position start.

-.
+Positions start with 1.
 A negative starting position is interpreted

 as being relative to the end of the string.

-of length length
+string of length length from the starting

 position is interpreted as being relative to the end of the string.